Join us at the Perth East Recreation Complex for a hilarious and engaging chat with Canadian author Dan Needles.

 Important Dates:

-December 3 at Noon: all winter/spring registration opens
+December 3 at Noon: Jan - April program registration opens

-April 1 at Noon: all summer registration opens
+April 1 at Noon: May - August program registration opens

 PC Reads